xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

 HeartRate Graph - OnCompleted()
 ```

 Like everything that involves caching in software, you should be aware of the memory footprint it leaves and the cache invalidation you use.
-There's no way to manually clean the cache that ReplaySubject contains (nor access it and read it), so pay special attention when you use the unbounded version of ReplaySubject.
-You can free the cache's memory only by disposing of ReplaySubject.
+There's no way to manually clean the cache that `ReplaySubject` contains (nor access it and read it), so pay special attention when you use the unbounded version of `ReplaySubject`.
+You can free the cache's memory only by disposing of `ReplaySubject`.

 Next, we'll talk about guidelines and best practices for subjects.